Your Filing Fines Are Adding Up

 - Find your company UTR and Companies House authentication code, or request a new code now (about 5 days by post)

-- Send the bundle to a fast-track accountant to file within 5 business days and appeal the penalty
+- Send the bundle to a fast-track accountant to file within 5 business days and challenge the penalty

 If any line makes you pause, that is the normal place a director hands it over.
 The penalties freeze the day the filing arrives, so the single most valuable thing you can do today is get it moving.